raspberrypilearning/where-is-the-space-station/en/step_3.md

 ![screenshot](images/iss-request.png)

-+ Next you need to load the JSON reponse into a Python data structure:
++ Next you need to load the JSON response into a Python data structure:

 ![screenshot](images/iss-result.png)